 BT: What did you find the most challenging about moving your life to a new country?
 Any tips for dealing with challenges, for those backpackers also looking to make a major move?

 Moving is never easy.
 Saying “bye” at the airport, either if you are leaving or someone is leaving, is never easy.
 Making a big move has many rewards, but it has many drawbacks too.
 The most important thing is to be aware and mindful that it will not be easy.
 It will be difficult as hell, particularly in the beginning and, the older you are, the more difficult it is.
-You will miss friends’ weddings, family funerals, the birth of new family members, graduations etc, but you will also gain fantastic new friends, acquire a new language, experience different cultures, explore the country and its surroundings, and have many wonderful unexpected experiences.
+You will miss friends’ weddings, family funerals, the birth of new family members, graduations, etc, but you will also gain fantastic new friends, acquire a new language, experience different cultures, explore the country and its surroundings, and have many wonderful unexpected experiences.

 One example: I teach students who are not financially privileged.
 They could not buy you a gift for a special occasion, or just to make you feel better.
 I build a greenhouse outside my wooden shack so that I could have some food that does not grow at 3200m above sea level.

-Not too long ago, my uncle passed away in Brazil and, as you can image, we were unable to attend his funeral.
+Not too long ago, my uncle passed away in Brazil and, as you can imagine, we were unable to attend his funeral.
 I did not attend work for a couple of days.
-Knowing about this, some of my students turned up to my house with bags of soil that they dug themselves so that it would help me with my greenhouse.
+Knowing about this, some of my students turned up at my house with bags of soil that they dug themselves so that it would help me with my greenhouse.
 They walked 1km to my house with bags of soil on their backs, so that it would make me feel better.
 Guess what?
 It did!
 You will become a collection of stories like this when you get out of your comfort zone and throw yourself into the world.

 Does it outweigh everything you’ll miss?
 It depends on who you are!
 Will you regret it?
 Perhaps!
-But from my experiences, it is better to regret to have done something than wonder for the rest of your life what could have been.
+But from my experiences, it is better to regret having done something than wonder for the rest of your life what could have been.
 This becomes much easier when you have an understanding and supportive partner.

 Wagner & Liany: The dynamics of a relationship changes after you get married.
-We were in a long distance relationship for some time.
+We were in a long-distance relationship for some time.
 After we married, soon after we moved to Bhutan.
 Interference from family is drastically diminished, so we have to rely on each other for everything.
 We spend a lot of time together and we have to learn to live in a very small space.
-There is no place in our house that we do not see each other or hear each other.
+There is no place in our house where we do not see each other or hear each other.
 We are as isolated as the age of information allows us to be.
 This has been a fantastic experience, as we have to learn and adapt very quickly to our “common way”.

 We have traveled by ourselves in the past.
 I [Wagner] have visited 47 countries.
 Most of my trips were done on my own, mostly around Europe and South America.
 Liany has also traveled by herself.
-The most positive thing is to know that it is not because we are married that our solo traveler life is dead.
+The most positive thing is to know that it is not because we are married that our solo traveler's life is dead.
 This would not work for us.
 Our holidays do not coincide all the time, so we have the freedom to explore the world on our own, should we need to.
 This has not happened a lot lately, but we have very similar travel styles.
-We like to camp, hike, we mostly stay in shared dorms in hostels and we have no problem with it.
-It is difficult to find a travel companion with almost exact similar tastes like you, but we are as close as it gets.
+We like to camp, and hike, we mostly stay in shared dorms in hostels and we have no problem with it.
+It is difficult to find a travel companion with almost exact similar tastes as you, but we are as close as it gets.

 Traveling with a partner, in our case, barely changed the dynamics from our solo backpacker days.
 Another positive is that we can share the responsibilities of planning our trips, but Liany usually does a lot more, I must confess.
-The not so positive is that, as well as our tastes, match, they do not always do.
+The not-so-positive is that, as well as our tastes, match, they do not always do.

 Compromises have to be made as for destinations, which volcanoes to hike up, our top destinations do not always match.
 As we are living in Bhutan, that reduces our options and so, we decided to explore Asian countries during our time here.
 We always plan 2-3 different destinations, budget, weigh the pros and cons of each place and come to an agreement.
 None of us get exactly what we want, but we are always happy with the final decision.
 While traveling, sometimes when one wants to rest, the other does not, when one wants to hire a bike, the other wants to walk.
 Partners are not always in sync, but that is a fact of life, and we have to deal with it as well as we can.